hosseinphy/hazizi.github.io/_pages/index.md

 <br>
-Below are Some of my selected projects.
+Below are some of my selected projects.

-If hiring, please reach out to me on [LinkedIn](https://www.linkedin.com/in/hossein-azizi/) or just [email me](mailto:hosseinphy@gmail.com).
+If hiring: please reach out to me on [LinkedIn](https://www.linkedin.com/in/hossein-azizi/) or just [email me](mailto:hosseinphy@gmail.com).

 ## Projects